Logics-Parsing-Omni Technical Report: Appendix

 \subsection{Detailed Evaluation on the Natural Image Module of OmniParsingBench}

-\textbf{Perception Analysis.} Perception metrics compute instance-level parsing score: an entity or text instance is counted correct \textit{only if} (1) its bounding box achieves IoU > 0.5 with ground truth, \textit{and} (2) all semantic/text fields pass verification (LLM-verified semantic consistency for entities; exact string match for OCR (edit distance score over 0.75 as match), language in text). $Score=\frac{\text{correctly parsed instances}}{\text{total ground truth instances}}$.
-As shown in Table~\ref{tab:image_parsing_perception_detail_results}, Logics-Parsing-Omni advances fine-grained structural parsing through balanced gains in localization capability and semantic fidelity, enabling more precise scene decomposition.
+\textbf{Perception Analysis.} The perception metric computes the instance-level parsing score.
+An instance (entity, knowledge-aware entity, or text) is considered correct \textit{only if}: (1) its predicted bounding box achieves the highest Intersection-over-Union (IoU) with a ground-truth box (minimum IoU $\ge$ 0.5), \textit{and} (2) all associated fields pass verification.
+The verification criteria are as follows: LLM-verified semantic consistency for standard entities; LLM-verified knowledge accuracy for knowledge-aware entities (note that although the parsing output lacks explicit knowledge tags, models may interpret knowledge boundaries differently, necessitating LLM-based judgment); and exact string matching for OCR (string similarity $> 0.7$ based on normalized edit distance) alongside language identification for text.
+The score is calculated as: $\text{Score} = \frac{\text{correctly parsed instances}}{\text{total ground-truth instances}}$.
+As shown in Table~\ref{tab:image_parsing_perception_detail_results}, Logics-Parsing-Omni demonstrates significant progress in fine-grained structural parsing, achieving balanced improvements in both localization capability and semantic fidelity, which enables more precise scene decomposition.

-However, knowledge-aware entity parsing remains a key challenge: despite strong localization recall (70.44\%), semantic accuracy drops to 59.81\% due to difficulties in precisely referencing verified knowledge identifiers.
+However, knowledge-aware entity parsing remains a key challenge: despite strong localization recall (92.25\%), semantic accuracy drops to 48.99\% due to difficulties in precisely referencing verified knowledge identifiers.
 This gap highlights the need for targeted strategies—such as knowledge-grounded data synthesis, contrastive identifier training, external knowledge retrieval integration—to strengthen factual grounding without compromising structural parsing integrity.

 \textbf{Cognition Analysis.} Cognition metrics evaluate global caption quality via two components: (1) \textit{Caption QA Accuracy}: Human-annotated question sets aligned with nine semantic aspects (theme, emotion, scene, etc.) are answered by an LLM using \textit{only} the model-generated caption; per-aspect accuracy is macro-averaged across images.
 (2) \textit{Knowledge Mention Accuracy}: Proportion of knowledge-annotated images where the caption explicitly and correctly references \textit{all} verified knowledge entities (LLM-verified).